akashic-rb/waka/README.md

 ﻿WAKA

-Description: This is a book ecommerce website, you can go and view books, read their overview, read review of a book you like, also leave a review of the book, search and buy books you want!
+Description: This is a book ecommerce website, where you can go and view books, read their overview, read review of a book you like, also leave a review of the book, search buy books you want, and much more!

 Download & Instruction:
 1. Install/Make sure to have a PHP Server support